mysteryson34/aeson/README.md

         login: root
         password: *****  ## this was determined when you installed Debian Stretch without a GUI, remember?

+A fresh install of Debian ***without any of the optional desktop environments*** looks surprisingly like Raspbian lite, ehh?

+    $

     $ cd ~/
     $ git clone https://github.com/torvalds/linux.git